garryrot/telekinesis/README.md

 #### Bugfixes

+- Hopefully fixed the MCM not loading issue

 - Fix issue in event handling that caused frezees

 - Logging level in Telekinesis.json is now actually used